matteo14c/HaploCoV/README.md

 The final output will consist in a metadata table in HaploCoV format.
 This table is required for all the subsequent analyses.

 ### Important: Incremental addition of data
-addToTable.pl can add novel data/metadata incrementally to a pre-existing table in "HaploCoV" format.
+*addToTable.pl* can add novel data/metadata incrementally to a pre-existing table in *HaploCoV format*.
 This feature is extremely useful, since it allows users to add data incrementally, without the need to re-execute analyses from scratch.
 When the output file provided by the user is not empty, addToTable.pl will process only those genomes which are not already included in your medatata table.
 Matching is by sequence identifier (column Virus name).

 ### Execution times
 On a single processor HaploCoV can process about 20k SARS-CoV-2 genomes per hour.
 Computation scales linearly: 160k genomes on 8 cores, or 320k on 16 cores.
 This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022 from scratch will take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
 Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data (see above).